jfchoii/saints3/wiki/Guild-Handbook.md

 There are many combinations of ways to make income besides sales alone.
 We have a calculator that will allow you to play with the right combinations for you. ([Contribution Calculator](https://docs.google.com/spreadsheets/d/18EE3hyYQJPFLcVFTjxABhpEym1-dqKtglReXqezndN0/edit?usp=sharing))

 Also, don’t forget to buy a lottery ticket (BIG Payouts) The Monster lottery can have a jackpot from 1 to 6 million!
 If you would like to know how to participate in our lottery, check [[Guild Lotteries]]

-## New Members

-The sales amounts may seem overwhelming but we can easily teach you how to make millions.
-Read our [Guild Basics](Guild-Basics.md) and please start selling right away.
-Read our  to get better at sales and please ask any one of our friendly members for tips on learning to learn to sell BIG.

-New members have a temporary probation period where we do expect you to make an effort in selling.
-Zero sales within your first or second week is not acceptable.

 # Conclusion
 How much did you learn? \